Report: Saints win lawsuit against alleged descendant of French royalty claiming family owns team's logo

 In the lawsuit, Messier claimed he was a "direct descendant of the Kings of France (Scotland, Aragon and Castille)."
 NOLA.com reported that Messier claimed his family owns the rights to the fleur-de-lis design.

-However, he lost the case in the Trademark Trial and Appeal Board at the Federal Circuit.
+However, he lost the case in the Court of Appeals for the Federal Circuit.
+He also lost the original case heard by the Trademark Trial and Appeal Board.

 Judges said in their ruling that Messier lacked enough of an argument to present an appeal.
 According to trademark law, Messier had to show he suffered an imminent injury caused by the Saints.